 - Check for Injuries: Check yourself and any passengers for injuries.
 If anyone is hurt, seek medical assistance immediately.

-- Don’t Approach the Deer: While it may be tempting to check on the deer, it’s best to keep a safe distance, as injured animals can be unpredictable and pose a risk.
+- Don’t Approach the Deer: While it may be tempting to check on the deer, keeping a safe distance is best, as injured animals can be unpredictable and pose a risk.

-- Contact Your Insurance Provider: Inform your insurance provider about the collision as soon as possible.
+- Contact Your Insurance Provider: Inform your insurance provider about the collision immediately.
 They will guide you through the claims process and provide further instructions.